Device Registers#

 All register writes, regardless of reset behavior, MUST be immediate (i.e., for a Read/Write register, reading a register after being written must reflect the new value).
 However, the effects of a register might not occur until the next soft reset.
 An example of this type of behavior is registers that operate on the device descriptor.
 The descriptor must be static during runtime, but registers affecting it might take action after a soft reset, providing an updated descriptor to the controller.

-Register access, bit-field definitions, reset behavior, and time of effect MUST be specified in the hardware datasheet for raw registers or the ONI Device Datasheet for managed registers.
+Register access, bit-field definitions, reset behavior time of effect and access time reporting description MUST all be specified in the hardware datasheet for raw registers or the ONI Device Datasheet for managed registers.

 Register Map#